hydpy-dev/hydpy/hydpy/docs/rst/definitions.rst

 `input sequence` of another model instance.
 (This feature is unhandy, so we added the submodel concept to HydPy 6.0.
 Only a few cases are left where the input-output sequence mechanism is still required.)

+.. _time_grid:

+time grid
+_________

+In HydPy, a `time grid` is a set of equally long time intervals defined by an instance of the |Timegrid| class.
+Due to the intervals' equal length, a `time grid` instance is outright specified by the starting point of its first interval (|Timegrid.firstdate|), the endpoint of its last interval (|Timegrid.lastdate|), and the size of a single interval (|Timegrid.stepsize|).

+When working on a :ref:`project`, one usually deals with three different `time grids`, which are handled by an instance of class |Timegrids|:

+ * The `initialisation time grid` (|Timegrids.init|) covers the relevant period completely.
+For example, when HydPy prepares to read time series data from disk, it allocates just enough RAM as indicated by |Timegrids.init|.
+ * The `simulation time grid` (|Timegrids.sim|) defines the period of the next simulation run.
+By default, it equals |Timegrids.init|), but one can truncate it to a subperiod of the initialisation period, which helps, for example, implementing data assimilation methods efficiently.
+ * The `evaluation time grid` (|Timegrids.eval_|) defines the period of the next statistical or graphical evaluation of simulation results.
+Functions like |nse|
+   respect |Timegrids.eval_| automatically if not instructed otherwise.